Discover more from Adam Ming

 Mike Lowrey, Tom Froese and Adam Ming's thoughts on sketching.

 If you’re a beginner I recommend all of Mike Lowrey’s classes on sketching.
-They are light, entertaining, but really make you want to get into the practice without making it seem too intimidating.
+They are light and entertaining, but really make you want to get into the practice without making it seem too intimidating.

 If you’ve been sketching for a while Tom Froese’s Drawing towards illustration is a great resource that introduces different modes of drawing and when to use each of them.